 Thus, for an advanced civilization to emerge, it would likely have to move onto land, or at least be capable of limited labor on land.
 Which isn't so far fetched, really.
 Octopuses in tidal zones have been observed crawling significant distances between pools, searching for trapped prey.
 And even underwater, octopuses frequently travel by 'walking' across the sea floor--a style of locomotion that is believed to have been shared by the lobe finned fishes that were the ancestors of the first amphibians.
 While most octopuses have completely lost the rigid shell that is a hallmark of molluscs, squid and cuttlefish maintain this minimal skeleton inside their bodies.
-Evolution being nothing if not efficient, the genetic code for these traits likely remains present in octopuses, making it relatively easy for them to reacquire that trait.
+Evolution being nothing if not efficient (or lazy), the genetic code for these traits likely remains present in octopuses, making it relatively easy for them to reacquire them.
 Further adaptation of these structures could enable more lengthy stays on the surface--witness the African Giant Snail which lives its entire life out of water.

 That is not to say that any of these disadvantages would preclude a socially advanced culture, just a technologically advanced one.
 The Aztecs famously used obsidian for nearly everything, from tools to weapons, and developed an advanced urban culture without metallurgy.
 (Metallurgy was known in pre-colombian America and used by many cultures, but the abundance of obsidian in Mesoamerica and the superior sharpness and hardness of obsidian compared to metal tools resulted in it being mostly unused by the Aztecs.).
 Similarly, Inca civilization lacked writing (although some archaeologists believe that quipu may be a undeciphered form of Inca writing) and no pre-colombian culture made wide use of the wheel.
 Despite this, they formed large, culturally advanced empires that existed for hundreds of years.